chenyongchangg/chenyongchangg.github.io/_posts/2024-03-24-rust-closure.md

 };
 ```

-* ||: This syntax replaces the parentheses used for regular functions, indicating an anonymous function.
-* closure_name: This is an optional identifier you can assign to the closure for reference.
-{ ... }: This block contains the code that will be executed when the closure is called.
-Capturing Environment

-Closures can capture variables from their surrounding scope by either borrowing (&) or taking ownership (move) of them.
-Here's a breakdown of the capture modes:

 ## By Immutable Reference (&T)
 The closure borrows the captured variable immutably.
 This allows the closure to read the variable's value but not modify it.